Bemzy6618/AssignmentGettingStarted/assignment1.md

 2. “What specific challenges or obstacles have you identified that cause the 3-month onboarding period?”
 3. “Are there any digital tools or systems currently used during the employee onboarding process?”
 4. “How do you measure a successful onboarding process for new employees?”

+# Client Onboarding Process:
+1. “Can you walk me through the existing client onboarding process?
+What steps do your employees currently follow?”
+2. “How do individual employee methods differ, and what impact does this have on customer satisfaction?”
+3. “What feedback have you received directly from customers about the onboarding flow?”
+4. “Which parts of the client onboarding process are reported as most confusing or frustrating by your customers?”